View Albert Lane's Obituary on https://thebrunswicknews.com/ and share memories

 |

-Rev. Albert James Lane Sr., age 91, of Brunswick passed away on July 13 at the Hospice of the Golden Isles in Brunswick.
+The Rev. Lane was preceded in death by his parents, George W. Lane and Delora Arnett Lane Epperson; brothers, Alton Lane, George W. Lane Jr. and Eddie A. Lane; sisters, Addie Lee Geiger, Bernice Drawdy, Dora Lane, Margaret Smith, Myrtis Hall and Susie Lane.

+He is survived by his loving wife of 71 years, Flora Braddy Lane; children, Kathy Lane Rinehart (Michael), Albert James Lane Jr. (Glenda), Debra Lane Minix (Don) and Bruce Anthony Lane (Regina); grandchildren, Stacie Evans Williams (Troy), William Evans (Kristi), James S. Lane, B.J.
+Lane, Matthew Lane (Baylie), Jennifer Minix Gorbutt (Jonathan), Melody Lane Walsh (Jordan), Brian Thomas Minix (Kristin), Kelsey Lane, Kayla Lane Smyth (Alex), Joshua Lane and Dawson Lane; 16 great-grandchildren; sisters, Ureta Miller and Janelle O'Neal; and several nieces and nephews.

-A visitation for Rev. Lane will be held July 16 from 10 a.m. to 11 a.m. at New Life Sanctuary, 940 Harry Driggers Blvd, in Brunswick, followed by a funeral service at 11 a.m.
-Interment will follow the service at Palmetto Cemetery, 3412 Ross Rd, in Brunswick.
+A visitation for the Rev. Lane will be held from 10-11 a.m.
+Tuesday, July 16, 2019, at New Life Sanctuary, 940 Harry Driggers Blvd., in Brunswick, Ga., followed at 11 a.m. by a funeral service with Pastor Dana Swain officiating.
+Interment will follow the service at Palmetto Cemetery, 3412 Ross Road, in Brunswick, Ga.

-Fond memories and expressions of sympathy may be shared at www.edomillerandsons.com for the Lane family.
+Serving as pallbearers will be William Evans, James S. Lane, Brian Minix, Joshua Lane, Dawson Lane, Matthew Lane Troy Williams, Jonathan Gorbutt and Jordan Walsh.

+Serving as honorary pallbearers will be Dr. David Heine, Donna McDaniel, Glen Lewis, Rachel Swain, Louis Davis, Elba Davis, Sid Gonzales, Sandy Gonzales, Michael Gonzales, Candy Gonzales, Danny Wright, Holly Wright Diamond, Daniel Wright, Olan Chancey, Betty Chancey, Donna Dowling, Tommie Powers, First Light Caregivers and Hospice of the Golden Isles.